Fedalto/ideas/README.md

  * cloud based security providers, Site Advisor

-## 8. Command Line Auto-complete
+## 8. Command Auto-complete

-Command line auto-complete could be offered by:
+Command auto-complete could be implemented by:

- * indexing the man pages intelligently to extract argument documentation
+ * indexing the man pages to extract documentation for the arguments of every command
- * typing a command line searches the index for arguments and either displays completion of the argument and/or provides a documentation panel for that argument.
+ * typing a command begins a searches the index for arguments and either displays completion of the argument and/or provides a documentation panel for that argument.
+ * or applications expose what they provide (see [representational computing](#representational-computing))

 For example, if the user types `grep -v`, they may get an auto-complete for `--invert-match`.
+We could also provide transformations using knowledge from the index:

+ * converting between long options and short options - useful for self-documenting shell scripts
+ * sort arguments so they always appear in the same order

 Potential integrations:

- * Use doclifter and parse process resulting DocBook XML
+ * Use doclifter and parse resulting DocBook XML

 ## 9. [Elements Represent Themselves](id:elements-represent-themselves)